-HLC Position: Medicaid serves as an important and viable safety net for low-income individuals and families who do not have access to either employer-sponsored insurance or the individual insurance market.
-There are ways to increase efficiency in the program, but such policy changes should maintain access to the healthcare safety net for our country’s most vulnerable citizens.
-Drawing from private-sector progress in moving to pay for value, the Medicaid program should encourage the use of waivers for state Medicaid programs that emphasize value-based care and care coordination as well as increased patient engagement and adherence.
-HLC also supports streamlining the Medicaid application process and incentivizing healthy behaviors and care management for Medicaid enrollees.
-Additionally, the Children’s Health Insurance Program (CHIP) should continue to be funded so that children have access to care.
+HLC Position: Medicaid serves as an important and viable safety net for low-income individuals and families without access to either employer-sponsored insurance or the individual insurance market.
+Increasing efficiency in the program is important, but such changes should maintain access to the healthcare safety net for our country’s most vulnerable citizens.
+Drawing from private-sector progress in moving to pay for value, the Medicaid program should encourage the thoughtful use of federal waivers to encourage actuarially sound Medicaid expansion in those remaining states that have not yet expanded their eligibility requirements.
+Waivers should be used to encourage innovation that emphasizes value-based care and care coordination while allowing private sector entities to play an integral role in providing patients more empowerment over their own care.
+HLC also supports incentivizing healthy behaviors and care management for Medicaid enrollees.

 HLC Recent Activity:

 - On June 30, HLC signed a coalition letter encouraging Congress to strengthen Medicaid in future COVID-19 packages.

 - On April 17, HLC shared its COVID-19 key legislative priorities list with Senate and House leadership for consideration in future legislative packages to address the COVID-19 pandemic.